Multivariate incremental effects for continuous treatments: Studying the health effects of environmental mixtures: Exposure Shifts under Exponential Tilts

+Let our observed data consist of $n$ independent and identically distributed samples $\{\boldsymbol{Z}_i\}_{i=1}^n$, drawn from some underlying distribution $P_0$.
+Each observation $\boldsymbol{Z}_i = (\boldsymbol{X}_i, \boldsymbol{W}_i, Y_i)$ is composed of a $p$-dimensional vector of covariates $\boldsymbol{X}_i \in \mathcal{X} \subseteq \mathbb{R}^p$, a $q$-dimensional vector representing the environmental exposures or treatments\footnote{Note that we use the terms treatment and exposure interchangeably throughout the manuscript.
+Also note that environmental mixture simply refers to a vector of environmental exposures.} $\boldsymbol{W}_i = (W_{i1}, \dots, W_{iq}) \in \mathcal{W} \subseteq \mathbb{R}^q$, and a scalar outcome of interest $Y_i \in \mathbb{R}$.
+We denote the conditional density of the exposure mixture given the covariates as $f(\boldsymbol{w} \mid \boldsymbol{x})$.
 To formally define causal effects, we operate within the potential outcomes framework.
-For each individual $i$ and any potential exposure vector $\boldsymbol{w} \in \mathcal{W}$, we let $Y_i(\boldsymbol{w})$ denote the potential outcome that would have been observed had individual $i$ received exposure level $\boldsymbol{w}$.
-This notation relies on the Stable Unit Treatment Value Assumption (SUTVA, \citep{rubin1980randomization}), which comprises two key principles: \begin{enumerate} \item No Interference: The potential outcome for one individual is unaffected by the exposure assignments of other individuals.
-That is, $Y_i(\boldsymbol{w})$ depends only on the exposure $\boldsymbol{w}$ assigned to individual $i$. \item No multiple versions of treatment: Treatment is well-defined in the sense that there are not two distinct treatments that lead to the same value of $\boldsymbol{W}_i$. \end{enumerate} Importantly, this assumption ensures that an individual's observed outcome corresponds to their potential outcome under their observed exposure.
-Formally, if an individual $i$ is observed to have exposure $\boldsymbol{W}_i$, their observed outcome is $Y_i = Y_i(\boldsymbol{W}_i)$.
+For each individual $i$ and any exposure vector $\boldsymbol{w}$, we let $Y_i(\boldsymbol{w})$ denote the potential outcome that would have been observed had individual $i$ received exposure level $\boldsymbol{w}$.
+This notation relies on the Stable Unit Treatment Value Assumption (SUTVA, \citep{rubin1980randomization}), which has two key principles.
+It first assumes the potential outcome for one individual is unaffected by the exposure assignments of other individuals (no interference), and also assumes that there are not multiple versions of treatment in the sense that there are not two distinct treatments that lead to the same value of $\boldsymbol{W}_i$.
+Importantly, this assumption ensures that an individual's observed outcome corresponds to their potential outcome under their observed exposure, meaning that $Y_i = Y_i(\boldsymbol{W}_i)$.